videosdk-live/videosdk-docs/react_docs_versioned_docs/version-0.1.x/guide/video-and-audio-calling-api-sdk/get-notified/error-events.md

 - This event will be triggered whenever any invalid configuration provided or server/network errors arise, this event will trigger with a specific error code and message.
 - This event is helpful for development level troubleshooting while integrating SDK.
-- These event can be subscribed from the `useMeeting` hook.
+- This event can be subscribed from the `useMeeting` hook.

 ### Example

-Here is the usage of the event mentioned in these page.
+Here is the usage of the event mentioned in this page.

 ```javascript
 import { Constants, useMeeting } from "@videosdk.live/react-sdk";